Privacy Policy

 Generally speaking, the processing of special categories of personal data requires the explicit consent of the person concerned.

-Accordingly, information concerning any disability, medical condition, restricted mobility or other health related issue (and related requirements) as well as dietary restrictions which disclose your religious beliefs or any health issue are special categories of personal data.
+Accordingly, information concerning any disability, medical condition, restricted mobility or other health related issue (and related requirements) as well as dietary restrictions which disclose or may disclose your religious beliefs or any health issue are special categories of personal data.
 We will ask for your consent to our processing this information at the time you make your booking or your booking enquiry or whenever you otherwise provide or indicate that you intend to provide such information.
 This consent should be provided to us by the party leader on behalf of the person concerned who must authorise the party leader to do so.

 In the case of special categories of personal data which relates to children and young people under the age of 18 when the consent is required, consent will need to be provided by the party leader on behalf of the individual’s parent or legal guardian who must authorise the party leader to do so.